IAIA25 Sessions

 Conference Topic: T1.
 Impact of artificial intelligence on impact assessment

-In this interactive session, we will dive into the role of AI in the future of IA looking particularly on planning quality, effectiveness, responsibilities, transparency as well as security.
+In this interactive session, we will dive into the role of AI in the future of IA looking particularly on planning (& data) quality, influence on the effectiveness as well as decision-making, acceptance of AI and diversity in the AI application.
 The session will build on submissions to an IAPA special issue, facilitating rich interdisciplinary exchange and fostering critical and constructive reflection

 Acceptance Status: approve